tjd1234/cmpt383summer2022/docs/languages/ruby/regex.md

 Suppose you want to find if a string contains a sequence of two digits in a row.
 For example, "It's 1965!" and "88 keys" both have sequences of two digits, while "1 or 2" and "3.1" do not.
-The regular expression `/\d\d/` does just that:
+The regular expression `/\d\d/` will match 2 digits:

 ```ruby
 >> "It's 1965!" =~ /\d\d/  # matches 19